dyamand/dyamand.github.io/src/doc/docs/developer/graphql/tests.md

 ### Subscriptions endpoint

+!!! success "_e.6.0_ When N clients all set up a subscription, N different subscription IDs should be returned and those subscription IDs should be in the key value store"
+!!! success "_e.6.0.E.1_ When N client all request a subscription ID but do not set up an SSE connection, the subscription IDs should not be in the key value store anymore after the configured timeout"
-!!! success "_e.6.0_ When N clients all request a subscription ID, N different subscription IDs should be returned" !!! success "_e.6.1_ When a client sets up a subscription and closes the connection, the subscription ID should no longer be available and an event should have been sent on the *graphql.subscriptionRemoved* topic containing the subscription ID"
+!!! success "_e.6.0.E.2_ When a client tries to set up an SSE connection without creating a subscription ID, a 404 should be returned"
+!!! success "_e.6.1_ When a client sets up a subscription and closes the connection, the subscription ID should no longer be available and an event should have been sent on the *graphql.subscriptionRemoved* topic containing the subscription ID"
 !!! success "_e.6.2_ When N clients set up a subscription and the subscription endpoint stops, no subscription IDs should be available and an event should have been sent on the *graphql.subscriptionRemoved* topic for all subscription IDs"
 !!! success "_e.6.3_ When N subscription endpoints are available, all using the same key value store and pubsub, starting M clients distributed over the different endpoints should result in M different IDs"
-!!! failure "_e.6.4_ When a client sets up an SSE connection and a random message is sent on Redis on topic _subscriptionId_/_eventType_, an event should be sent on the SSE connection with event == eventType and data equal to the content of the message sent on Redis"
+!!! success "_e.6.4_ When a client sets up an SSE connection and a random message is sent on the pubsub on topic _subscriptionId_/_eventType_, an event should be sent on the SSE connection with event == eventType and data equal to the content of the message sent on the pubsub"
-!!! failure "_e.6.5_ When a client sets up an SSE connection and a random message is sent on Redis on topic _otherSubscriptionId_/_eventType_, no event should be received over the SSE connection"
+!!! success "_e.6.5_ When a client sets up an SSE connection and a random message is sent on the pubsub on topic _otherSubscriptionId_/_eventType_, no event should be received over the SSE connection"

 ### GraphQL endpoint